Adding and Managing Fields

 Then, toggle the Add conditional rules switch.

-Select Show this field or Hide this field from the first dropdown and then if all of the following match or if any of the following matches from the next dropdown.
+Select Show or Hide from the first dropdown and then if all of the following match or if any of the following matches from the next dropdown.

 You can then add as many rules as you like by selecting fields that the current field depends on and entering values that need to be matched with those fields in order for the current field to be shown or hidden.